-DOC policy is to make awards to applicants and recipients who are competently managed, responsible, capable, and committed to achieving the objectives of the awards they receive.
-It is essential, therefore, that precautions be taken to award Federal financial assistance only to reliable and capable applicants who can reasonably be expected to comply with award requirements.
+DOC policy is to make financial assistance awards to applicants and recipients who are competently managed, responsible, capable, and committed to achieving the objectives of the awards they receive.
+It is essential, therefore, that precautions be taken to award Federal financial assistance only to reliable and capable applicants who can reasonably be expected to comply with award terms and conditions.
 Therefore, operating units will conduct a review of risk posed by applicants in accordance with 2 CFR § 200.206 (Federal agency review of risk posed by applicants).